Pace to Ell Converter

 With the rise of standardized measurement systems like the Imperial system (promoting the yard) and especially the Metric system (introducing the meter), the ell gradually became obsolete during the 18th and 19th centuries.
 Legal reforms in many countries formally abolished it in favor of metric units.

-Common Uses for paces and ells
+Common Uses and Applications: paces vs ells

 Explore the typical applications for both Pace (imperial/US) and Ell (imperial/US) to understand their common contexts.